wm-kim/wm-kim/README.md

 ### ✨ Introduction

-Hi there!
-I'm a passionate game developer.

-My primary area of interest in game development is general artificial intelligence that can be applied to a wide range of games.
-AI has the potential to revolutionize game experiences by creating more realistic and dynamic virtual worlds.
+Hello!
+I'm a game developer with a deep passion for AI technologies and their applications in various gaming genres.
+AI holds the potential to revolutionize gaming experiences by creating more realistic and dynamic virtual worlds.

-From procedural generation to behavior prediction, AI can enhance various aspects of game development.
-Including enemy AI, pathfinding, decision-making, and player engagement.

-I strive to leverage AI technologies to create immersive and unforgettable gaming experiences
-and contribute to the advancement of game development!
+My interests span across several AI applications in game development, including procedural generation, behavior prediction, enemy AI, pathfinding, decision-making, and enhancing player engagement.
+My goal is to harness AI technologies to craft immersive and unforgettable gaming experiences, contributing to the advancement of the game development field.

+While I am currently not deeply knowledgeable in AI, I am eager to develop my expertise in this area.
+I am committed to continuous learning and gaining experience to excel in integrating AI into game development.
+I am actively exploring innovative and creative approaches to incorporating AI in games and look forward to the new challenges this field offers.

 ***